 Generally speaking, PIP protection will pay for a variety of costs and expenses up to policy limits.
 Coverage is available under PIP for:

 PIP will pay these benefits to insured drivers, certain resident relatives in the household of insured drivers or passengers injured in the car with an insured driver.
 The benefits are available only if the injured victim is “occupying, entering into, alighting from or using” an automobile or is a pedestrian hit by a car or who either owns an insured car or lives with a relative that owns and insures a car.
-In cases of serious injury, where damages exceed PIP coverage, injured victims may be able to sue the driver responsible for an accident despite the no-fault rules.
+In cases of serious injury, where damages exceed PIP coverage, injured victims may be able to sue the driver responsible for an accident despite the no-fault rules and limits.

 One final note on compulsory auto insurance: Never let your insurance lapse.
 In New Jersey, all vehicles must be insured.
 Driving an uninsured vehicle has dire consequences.
 If the driver is injured while driving a vehicle, he or she will not be allowed to make a claim, no matter how badly injured.